-3.3 On determining multi-experiment based, realistic rate coefficients
+3.3 On determining multi-experiment-based realistic rate coefficients

-The confidence in the calculated rate coefficients is dependent on the corresponding reaction's dominance among the chemical terms in equation 2.
-For example, we can determine with confidence the rate of reaction RO2• + HO2• when the product, ROOH, comprises a large share of the product isomers.
-As discussed in section 3.1 "Reproduction of k-rates from known scheme", the value of the rate coefficient is only weakly dependent on the choice of relative k if the reaction channel is dominant.
-As a result, data from an experiment covering just one point in the chemical space provides relatively poor constraint over rate coefficients for minor reactions at that point.
-Consequently, data sets gathered under a range of chemical regimes (high HO2•, high NO_x, high RO2• - low NO_x) can be jointly analysed to more effectively quantify all rate coefficients.
+The confidence in the calculated rate coefficients is dependent on the corresponding reaction's dominance among the chemical terms in Eq.
+(2).
+For example, we can determine with confidence the rate of the reaction $RO_2 \cdot + HO_2 \cdot$ when the product, ROOH, comprises a large share of the product isomers.
+As discussed in Sect.
+3.1, "Reproduction of k rates from a known scheme", the value of the rate coefficient is only weakly dependent on the choice of relative k if the reaction channel is dominant.
+As a result, data from an experiment covering just one point in the chemical space provide a relatively poor constraint over rate coefficients for minor reactions at that point.
+Consequently, datasets gathered under a range of chemical regimes (high $HO_2 \cdot$, high NO_x , high $RO_2 \cdot$ and low NO_x) can be jointly analysed to more effectively quantify all rate coefficients.

-The chemistry under investigation is clearly complex and the proposed approach will never be likely to cover all reaction channels and species.
+The chemistry under investigation is clearly complex, and the proposed approach, likely, will never cover all reaction channels and species.
 However, we show that plausible solutions can be inspected using the autoCONSTRAINT method in order to provide mechanistic insight and to quantify the most likely rates of much of the dominant chemistry in the system.
 The larger the number of experiments and the broader the coverage of the chemical space, the greater the confidence in the rate coefficients determined by the approach.
 As the method is, as yet, unable to solve the rate coefficients from several datasets simultaneously, they are determined one by one.
 To find a "good" set of rate coefficients, relative rate coefficients must be found that work for each dataset.
 To overcome this problem, an algorithm to search the parameter space of the relative rate coefficients is in development.
-Where the types of chemical equations represent a good description of the dynamics in the system, at least one region in the parameter space of relative k-rates can be found reporting similar rate coefficients from all experiments.
-Note that these rate coefficients ideally are determined from dominant reaction terms (within equ.
+Where the types of chemical equations represent a good description of the dynamics in the system, at least one region in the parameter space of relative k rates can be found, reporting similar rate coefficients from all experiments.
+Note that these rate coefficients are ideally determined from dominant reaction terms (Eq.
 2).

-Code & data availability

-All input data to autoCONSTRAINT and PyCHAM, as well as all data shown in the results, are available online together with an autoCONSTRAINT code version to reproduce the data: https://doi.org/10.5281/zenodo.14223708 The latest version of the autoCONSTRAINT code can be obtained by contacting the corresponding author.
+Code and data availability.
+All input data to autoCON-STRAINT and PyCHAM and all data shown in the results are available online together with an autoCONSTRAINT code version to reproduce the data at https://doi.org/10.5281/zenodo.14223708 (Pichelstorfer, 2024).

+The latest version of the autoCONSTRAINT code can be obtained by contacting the corresponding author.